weaveworks/weave-gitops/CONTRIBUTING.md

+# WIP: Internal contributing guide

-# Weave Gitops :heart:s your contributions
+## Weave Gitops :heart:s your contributions

 Thank you for taking the time to contribute to weave gitops!

-We gratefully welcome improvements to all areas; from code, to documentation;
-from bug reports to feature design.

 This guide **is a work in progress** but aims to cover all aspects of how to interact with the project and how to get involved in development as smoothly as possible.